scientific-python/specs/spec-0007/index.md

    Raise an error if `random_state` is provided.
 4. At a time of the lirbrary's choosing, remove any machinery related to `random_state`.

+### Impact

+The following users will be affected:

+1. Those who use `np.random.seed`.
+The proposal will do away with that global seeding mechanism, meaning that code that relies on it will, after a certain deprecation period, start seeing a different stream of random numbers than before.

+   Such code will, in effect, go from being seeded to being unseeded.
+   To avoid that from happening, the code will have to be modified to pass in explicitly an `rng` argument on each function call.

+2. Those who do not seed.
+These users _probably_ care more about _distributions_ of pseudo-random numbers, rather than the numbers themselves.
+But, because they do not provide an explicit seed, their code will, after the deprecation period, use the newly proposed default.

+3. Users of `random_state=...`.
+Support for the `random_state` argument may be dropped eventually, but meanwhile we can provide clear guidance, via deprecation warnings and documentation, on how to migrate to the new `rng` keyword.

 [^hinsen]: The Hinsen principle states, loosely, that code should, whether executed now or in the future, return the same result, or raise an error.

+### Code

 TODO: Add example `check_random_state` implementation.